daniloteodoro/architecture-scalability/README.md

 ![Dashboard in Kibana](https://github.com/daniloteodoro/architecture_scalability/blob/main/docs/scalability_dashboard_730tps.png?raw=true)

-Latency, for example, affects contract SLAs and user experience (UX), and its analysis may help defining the maximum throughput allowed for an individual application).
+Latency, for example, affects contract SLAs and user experience (UX), and its analysis may help to define the maximum throughput allowed for an individual application.
 Certain parameters like throughput can be estimated using [Little's law](https://en.wikipedia.org/wiki/Little%27s_law), but I preferred an empirical test.
 As described below, by changing the shopping carts per second (arrival rate), or by adding/removing nodes in the cluster (capacity, scaling in/out), one can observe how the system with a certain architecture behaves, with live metrics.
 The metrics include the whole process from a user (request) point-of-view, e.g. latency starts counting when a fictional shopping cart is created and finishes when the respective order is completed.

 ![Steps until an order gets created](https://github.com/daniloteodoro/architecture_scalability/blob/main/docs/ProcessOrder-sequence-diagram.png?raw=true)

+The deployment of the microservices is better described in the C4 container diagram below:

 ![Deployment diagram](https://github.com/daniloteodoro/architecture_scalability/blob/main/docs/container-diagram.png?raw=true)